Ashwin27/ai-starter-kit/README.md

 - Python 3.10
 - Conda
-- Jupyter notebook (or extension in VS Code)
+- Jupyter notebook (or the Jupyter extension in VS Code)

 ## Setup